TULSA, OKLA — Some clouds will likely move through tonight, but we'll remain dry with lows by daybreak falling into the mid 40s to around 50F.

 A cold front will move in Tuesday afternoon or evening, bringing the next round of unsettled weather.

 As the front approaches, shower and thunderstorm chances will increase.
-There may be a risk of strong to severe storms, though the exact threat level will depend on the timing of the front.
+There may be a risk of strong to severe storms with mostly a wind and hail threat.
+Not a classic severe setup as moisture looks limited on Tuesday.

 Behind the front, much colder temperatures are expected Wednesday and Thursday, along with continued chances for showers and possibly a few thunderstorms.
 Highs likely to fall into the upper 50s and mid-60s.

-Another frontal boundary could approach late Friday or Saturday, potentially keeping rain chances in the forecast into next weekend.
+Another frontal boundary could approach late Friday or Saturday, potentially keeping rain chances in the forecast into the first part of Easter weekend.

 Stay in touch with us anytime, anywhere --